metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_output_v1alpha2_manifest.md

 - `log_stream_name` (String) The name of the CloudWatch Log Stream to send log records to
 - `log_stream_prefix` (String) Prefix for the Log Stream name.
 Not compatible with LogStreamName setting
 - `log_stream_template` (String) Template for Log Stream name.
 Overrides LogStreamPrefix and LogStreamName if set.
 - `metric_dimensions` (String) Optional lists of lists for dimension keys to be added to all metrics.
-Use comma separated stringsfor one list of dimensions and semicolon separated strings for list of lists dimensions.
+Use comma separated strings for one list of dimensions and semicolon separated strings for list of lists dimensions.
 - `metric_namespace` (String) Optional string to represent the CloudWatch namespace.
 - `role_arn` (String) Role ARN to use for cross-account access
 - `sts_endpoint` (String) Specify a custom STS endpoint for the AWS STS API